 InkJet Printers Vs LaserJet Printers-Key Differences

 The printing on paper is done with liquid ink that is sprayed on the paper by tiny nozzles on the HP ink cartridge.
 The cartridge moves from left to right and as it resets back to the left position, the paper moves forward.
 The ink cartridge fires a number of dots per inch on a paper.
 This dots per inch (DPI) is also called the resolution of the printer.

-The LaserJet printer, on the other hand, uses powder as a medium of printing the text or images on paper.
-It has a drum unit in the toner cartridge that prints a pattern on the paper on charging and is discharged immediately so that paper does not stick to the drum.
+The LaserJet printer, on the other hand, uses powder as a medium for printing text or images on paper.
+It has a drum unit in the toner cartridge that prints a pattern on the paper on charging and is discharged immediately so that the paper does not stick to the drum.
 Instead of horizontal printing like that of an inkjet printer, the printing is done in the vertical direction in the case of a laser printer.

-If you are a professional photographer or a desktop publisher to print high-end graphics on paper, the inkjet printers are the best to deliver minute details of the color images.
-The laser printers, on the other hand, produce sharp and crisp text prints with cutting-edge laser-beam technology.
-There are some good quality color laser printers in the market which give stiff competition to photo inkjet printers.
+If you are a professional photographer or a desktop publisher to print high-end graphics on paper, inkjet printers are the best to deliver minute details of the color images.
+Laser printers, on the other hand, produce sharp and crisp text prints with cutting-edge laser-beam technology.
+There are some good quality color laser printers in the market that give stiff competition to photo inkjet printers.
 But photo inkjet printers still have an edge when it comes to photographic print-outs.

 Inkjet or a Laser printer, every kind of printer has its own limitations in terms of the monthly printouts it can deliver.
 The heavy-duty business inkjet printer comes with a 750 monthly print volume.
-Talking about the laser printers, even the entry-level laser printers offer a minimum monthly volume of 1500 pages.
+Talking about laser printers, even entry-level laser printers offer a minimum monthly volume of 1500 pages.
 So laser printers win here with larger print capacity compared to inkjet printers.